michaudhugo/answerable-software/hexagonal-architecture/argument.md

 # The Argument

 *Level 2.
-Fifteen minutes.
+Fifteen to twenty minutes.
 The reasoning that supports the claim.*

 Level 1 stated the thesis: hexagonal architecture is true when its boundary localizes duration, commitment, and correction.
 This level gives the reasoning.

-The argument unfolds in seven steps.
-First, the phenomenon to be explained.
-Second, the displacement: the boundary institutes rather than merely protects.
-Third, the consequence of that displacement: the boundary is a decision about duration.
-Fourth, the three ways the operation can fail.
-Fifth, the port as conversation.
-Sixth, the transaction as the name of irreversibility.
-Seventh, the service as either orchestration or hidden domain.
+The argument unfolds in eight steps:

+1. the phenomenon to be explained;
+2. the boundary as institution rather than protection only;
+3. duration as the first consequence of institution;
+4. the three failure modes of the core;
+5. the port as conversation;
+6. the transaction as the name of irreversibility;
+7. the service as either orchestration or hidden domain;
+8. the flow case, where the domain may be a grammar of consequences rather than a classical entity model.

 ## 1. The fact to be explained